adebayo10k/expressvpn-version-upgrader/README.md

 Anyway, being a Linux user I prefer using their CLI program as my VPN client.
 Also, being a Linux user it's never long before I start trying to write scripts to automate stuff.
 This project is about automating the quite frequent process of updating to the latest client version.

-This program has so far been tested only on 64-bit Ubuntu (20.04) Linux and with its' default, built-in BASH interpreter.
+This program has so far been tested ONLY on 64-bit Ubuntu (20.04) Linux and with its' default, built-in BASH interpreter.

 ## Files
 - expressvpn-version-upgrader.sh - the main script file.